FuyangShan/pdsnd_github/README.md

 washington.csv
 ### Project Title
 Replace the Project Title
 Data collection of bike share in three cities
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does The project is about the bike usage in terms of date and time during the month or year
 ### Files used
 Include the files used